TheBoringEdward/SoreEyes_HUD/README.md

  drive.
 Tbh, I shouldn't even tell you that.
 The same applies if you have installed TF2 into a differnet directory.

+IMPORTANT:
+This HUD only works on a 16:9 resolution.
+I have yet to figure out, how to use the "C" values for placement.

 ===================================================================

-If you wish to make improvements, feel free to do so!
+If you wish to make improvements, feel free to make a push request!
 This is my very first time creating a HUD.
 I WILL make mistakes and questionable choises.

 ===================================================================